mdkawakami/cse15l-lab-reports/week3.md

     return newArray;
   }
 ```

+In order for the for the code to properly run the the new array needs to be on the left side of the = so that the old array is being put into the new array in reverse.
+It is taking the last element from the orginal array and adding it to the new array. and then returning the new array.
+Rather than, having the last half of the indexes getting set to the first half, then the first half were already changed to the last half so when it got to the last indexes they would not change.

 ## Part 3:
 In week 2 lab I learned how to build and run the server along with having the need to have a port number.
 The port that is identifying the specific port tthat is being run.
 Notes: